King Abdullah University of Science and Technology (KAUST)

 Real-time surface flux text data files

-ASIMet unit System 2 is transmitting data in near real time from the surface buoy using the Iridium satellite service.
+An ASIMet System is transmitting data in near real time from the surface buoy using the Iridium satellite service.
 Real-time data is used to calculate approximate surface fluxes; files presented here contain unedited data for the latest 24 hours transmitted.

 text files: